Loading...

 getent group sudo

-This checks membership in the sudo group (common on Debian/Ubuntu).
-In a real environment, the admin group might be wheel or controlled in /etc/sudoers, but group checks are still a fast first pass.
+This checks membership in the sudo group.
+On some hosts, the admin group is wheel, or authorization is controlled through sudoers includes, but group membership is still a fast first pass.

 sudo:x:27:admin,analyst